Strategic Plan Summary 2017 – 2022

 Objective 2: By August 2021, increase grant applications and re-applications submitted by 25%.
 Baseline data will be established in 2015-16.

-Objective 3: By August 2018, the Early Middle College program will experience a minimum growth of 25 students each year.
-Baseline data will be established in 15/16 school year.
+Objective 3: By August 2019, the Early Middle College program will experience a minimum growth of 50 students each year.
+Baseline data was established in 15/16 school year.

 Objective 4: By the end of each fiscal year (6/30/16, 6/30/17, etc.), maintain a positive net asset balance.
 Measure: Ratio analysis of assets to liability.